E-Safety for Parents & Children

 - Encourage them to help.
 Perhaps they can show you how to do something better online or they might have a friend who would benefit from their help and support.

 - Think about how you use the internet as a family.
 What could you do to get more out of the internet together and further enjoy your lives online.

 To try and help parents with the fast moving and changing world of internet and social media, we've suggested a few internet sites and leaflets below which are fantastic resources.
 They contain information on different types of social media and how to help keep children safe.

-If you would like to know more information on how to keep your child safe when they are using a smartphone here is a very useful and informative link here
+If you would like to know more information on how to keep your child safe when they are using a smartphone or a tablet, please select one of the links below:

-Here are some leaflets to help parents with e-safety:
+Here are some further leaflets to help parents with e-safety:

 Childnet is a great website resource for parents and children on online safety.
 Click here to watch an interactive video on how to keep your child safer online.

 Internet Matters is another great site to use - it has advice on cyberbullying, how to talk to your children about internet safety and quick guides to different types of social media such as Instagram and Snapchat.

 Child Exploitation Online Protection (CEOP) is a site to keep children safe from online abuse and grooming They are there to help, give you advice, and you can make a report directly to them if something has happened online which has made you feel unsafe, scared or worried.
 This might be from someone you know in real life, or someone you have only ever met online.
 They take all reports seriously and they will do everything we can to keep you safe.